Catholic Schoolhouse Tour 1: Week 6

 Here is our map colored in with the states and capitals labeled.
 You can also add the details of Minn’s Journey on the map as you read, draw Minn, or anything else creative you want to do with it.
-It’s a nice and large cream colored map that is easy to color and write on.
-My only complaint is that the lines (for state boarders) don’t extend to the edge of the map, so coloring those edge states can be confusing (where do I stop coloring?).
+It’s a nice and large cream-colored map that is easy to color and write on.
+My only complaint is that the lines (for state borders) don’t extend to the edge of the map, so coloring those edge states can be confusing (where do I stop coloring?).
 As you can see, I just took a brown marker and extended the lines.
-I’ll post an updated picture in a future after we’ve read and added some more details of Minn’s journey to the map.
-We bought 1 map for the whole family, but you could get each student their own, if they’re going to be territorial about it. (pun intended!)
+I’ll post an updated picture in the future after we’ve read and added some more details of Minn’s journey to the map.
+We bought 1 map for the whole family, but you could get each student their own if they’re going to be territorial about it. (pun intended!)

 - Here’s a fun Venn Diagram to compare Insects and Arachnids (spiders!).
 If you’ve never done a Venn Diagram, write the words for insects in one circle, arachnids in the other circle, and terms that apply to both creatures in the overlapping section of both circles.
 Add it to your science notebook:

 - Check out the Oxford Museum of Natural History’s Learning Zone on Invertebrates.
 You can click the invertebrates on the wheel to learn more about each of them and see pictures.
 It’s pretty neat!

 - Have you been building your Animals Lapbook with us?
 Finish it up with Animals Lapbook Part 6!